QubesOS/qubes-doc/managing-os/windows/windows-vm.md

 qvm-prefs win7new debug true
 ~~~

-The second part of the installation process will crash with the standard vga video adapter and the VM will stay in "transient" mode with the following error in `guest-win7new-dm.log`:
+The second part of the installation process will crash with the standard VGA video adapter and the VM will stay in "transient" mode with the following error in `guest-win7new-dm.log`:

 > qemu: /home/user/qubes-src/vmm-xen-stubdom-linux/build/qemu/exec.c:1187: cpu_physical_memory_snapshot_get_dirty: Assertion `start + length <= snap->end' failed.